 Paediatric Allergy: NMUH

-This is more than just another clinic; the allergy MDT will liaise with local GPs, health visitors and school nurses, providing education and training sessions about allergy updates.
+This is more than just another clinic; the allergy MDT will liaise with local GPs, health visitors and school nurses, providing support and education and training sessions about allergy updates.
 The team will also support schools/nurseries in managing allergies within their setting.

 Please use this service to prevent: